Wetiko ‘Mind Virus’: [Exploring the Myth & Meaning]

 The mind virus compels individuals to prioritize personal gain over communal well-being, fostering a self-destructive mentality that corrodes the bonds that connect us as human beings.

-Psychologists and spiritual thinkers alike have adopted this concept to explore the nature of destructive behaviors at the individual and societal levels.
+Psychologists and spiritual thinkers have adopted this concept to explore the nature of destructive behaviors at the individual and societal levels.

 The mind virus can be likened to a mental parasite that feeds on negative emotions, such as fear, greed, and hatred, distorting one’s perception of reality.